JuliaDocs/Documenter.jl/docs/src/man/hosting.md

     They are `which`, `git`, and `ssh-keygen`.
 Make sure these are installed before you begin this section.

-SSH keys can be generated with the `Travis.genkeys` from the `DocumenterTools.jl` package.
+SSH keys can be generated with the `Travis.genkeys` from the `DocumenterTools` package.
-DocumenterTools can be added using the Julia package manager.
-From the REPL, type `]` to enter the Pkg REPL mode and run
+Install and load it as

 ```
 pkg> add DocumenterTools
 ```

-DocumenterTools can now be loaded as

 ```jlcon
 julia> using DocumenterTools
 ```